OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

     - `192.168.0.0/16`
   - Link local addresses: `169.254.0.0/16`

-Note: Including a port element along with the address or host name may also help bypass edge protections such as web application firewalls, etc.
+Note: Including a port element along with the address or hostname may also help bypass edge protections such as web application firewalls, etc.
 For example: `127.0.0.4:80`, `127.0.0.4:443`, `127.0.0.4:43982`

 ## Tools